Public Facilities Privacy & Security Act: Local government

 In response to the restrictions on local governance and LGBT protections, numerous North Carolina cities and municipalities passed resolutions criticizing House Bill 2.
-Chapel Hill, Marion, Nags Head, Duck, Durham, Winston-Salem, Wilmington, and the state capital of Raleigh passed resolutions calling for the law to be repealed.
-Additionally Orange County called for HB2's repeal.
+Chapel Hill, Marion, Nags Head, Duck, Durham, Winston-Salem, Wilmington, and the state capital Raleigh passed resolutions calling for the law to be repealed.
+Orange County also called for HB2's repeal.
 Greensboro, Hillsborough, Greenville, and Asheville also passed resolutions opposing the bill.
 Asheville Mayor Esther Manheimer called the bill an overreach and an inappropriate reaction to Charlotte's non-discrimination ordinance.
 Buncombe County, Chatham County, Durham County, and Wake County also approved measures expressing opposition to the law.
 Carrboro passed a resolution that the town would partner with other local jurisdictions and advocacy groups to take legal action against House Bill 2, calling it "discriminatory and arguably unconstitutional."

-Margaret Spellings, the recently appointed president of the UNC system, has said that while public universities are obligated to follow the law, they do not endorse it.
+Margaret Spellings, then-president of the UNC system, has said that while public universities are obligated to follow the law, they do not endorse it.
 She later expressed concern that House Bill 2 might discourage prospective faculty and students from coming to North Carolina, and said she hoped the law would be changed.